-Email address:
+Email address: info@happysoles.net

-Address:
+Address: 385 Shenley Road, Borehamwood, Hertfordshire WD6 1TW

-Data Controller Contact Details: (this will either be you or your designated Data Controller)/ Happy Soles
+Data Controller Contact Details: Caroline Svitana/ Happy Soles

-Data Protection Officer (if required):
+Data Protection Officer: As Above

 The Purpose of processing Client Data

-In order to give professional reflexology treatments, I will need to gather and retain potentially sensitive information about your health.
-I will only use this information for informing reflexology treatments and associated recommendations concerning aspects of health and wellbeing which I will offer to you.For website version add: I take basic contact details and information via my website to allow me to contact you and handle bookings. (change this wording to cover anything you take via your website)
+To give professional treatments and teachings, I will need to gather and retain potentially sensitive information about your health.
+I will only use this information for informing therapy treatments, yoga practices, and associated recommendations concerning aspects of health and wellbeing which I will offer to you.
+I may also take basic contact details and information via my website to allow me to contact you and handle bookings/ take payments

 Lawful Basis for holding and using Client Information

 As a full member of the Association of Reflexologists, I abide by the AoR Code of Practice and Ethics.
-The lawful basis under which I hold and use your information is (SELECT ONE ONLY, and modify the text if needed to suit your specific circumstances)

-my legitimate interests i.e.my requirement to retain the information in order to provide you with the best possible treatment options and advice
+I am fully insured to practise therapies and teach yoga.
+The lawful basis under which I hold and use your information is my legitimate interests i.e.my requirement to retain the information in order to provide you with the best possible treatment options/ yoga instruction, and advice on aftercare.

-my requirement to hold your information for the following legal reasons (therapist to delete any which are not applicable):
+my requirement to hold your information for the following legal reasons

 ‘claims occurring’ insurance